datamade/probation-resources-map/README.md

 ## Run Tests

-This site includes a basic test framework built with Rspec and Capybara, which drive the browser to perform acceptance tests.
+This site includes a basic test suite built with Rspec and Capybara, which drive the browser to perform acceptance tests.

 <pre>
   $ bundle install